CaDaMac/RISC-CPU-Simulator/README.md

 This CPU takes assembler instructions and initial register/memory values, decodes them, executes them, modifies memory and registers as necessary, then prints out the final memory/register values and the pipeline stages.

+Details of the project constraints can be found in "Course Project - Pipelined Processor.docx".
+These include the constraints and requirements given to us by our professor.

 Features of this simulator: